llobato/docs/docs/other/install-gwms-frontend.md

 !!! note
-    Once you successfully start using the frontend service, each time you change the configuration or want to upgrade, you need to run the following commands
+    Once you successfully start using the frontend service, each time you change the configuration or want to upgrade, you need to run the following commands (For the upgrade,make sure that the frontend is stopped):

         :::console
         # %RED% For RHEL 6, CentOS 6, and SL6%ENDCOLOR%